starfishpanda/Self-Updating-Application/README.md

 # 🚀 Self-Updating Application

 This project demonstrates a self-updating application that works across multiple platforms (Windows, Mac, Linux).
-It achieves this through **Docker containerization** and an update mechanism that verifies and applies new versions seamlessly.
+It achieves this through Docker containerization and an update mechanism that verifies and applies new versions seamlessly.

----
+## ✅ Features

+- **Digital Signature Verification:** Ensures the authenticity and integrity of the update by using public and private keys, protecting against man-in-the-middle (MITM) attacks.
+- **Checksum Verification:** Validates that the update binary has not been tampered with by checking its SHA-256 hash checksum.
+- **Docker Containerization:** Enables the program to update itself across different operating systems, as it is self-contained with its runtime and dependencies.

 ## 📌 Prerequisites